duneroadrunner/SaferCPlusPlus/README.md

 "Registered" pointers are intended to behave just like native C++ pointers, except that their value is (automatically) set to nullptr when the target object is destroyed.
 And by default they will throw an exception upon any attempt to dereference a nullptr.
 Because they don't take ownership like some other smart pointers, they can point to objects allocated on the stack as well as the heap.
 In most cases, they can be used as a compatible, direct substitute for native pointers, making it straightforward to update legacy code (to be safer).

-Registered pointers come in two flavors - [TRegisteredPointer](#tregisteredpointer) and [TRegisteredPointerForLegacy](#tregisteredpointerforlegacy).
+Registered pointers come in two flavors - [TRegisteredPointer](#tregisteredpointer) and [TRelaxedRegisteredPointer](#trelaxedregisteredpointer).
 They are both very similar.
-TRegisteredPointer emphasizes speed and safety a bit more, while TRegisteredPointerForLegacy emphasizes compatibility and flexibility a bit more.
-If you want to undertake the task of en masse replacement of native pointers in legacy code, or need to interact with legacy native pointer interfaces, TRegisteredPointerForLegacy may be more convenient.
+TRegisteredPointer emphasizes speed and safety a bit more, while TRelaxedRegisteredPointer emphasizes compatibility and flexibility a bit more.
+If you want to undertake the task of en masse replacement of native pointers in legacy code, or need to interact with legacy native pointer interfaces, TRelaxedRegisteredPointer may be more convenient.

 Note that these registered pointers cannot target types that cannot act as base classes.
 The primitive types like int, bool, etc. [cannot act as base classes](#compatibility-considerations).
 Fortunately, the library provides safer substitutes for int, bool and size_t that can act as base classes.
 Also note that pointers that can point to the stack are inherently not thread safe.
 While we do not encourage the casual sharing of objects between asynchronous threads, if you need to do so you might consider using something like std::share_ptr.